These Coconut and Olive Oil Bergamot Revani cakes are moist, light as sponge, fluffy and the bergamot adds such an amazing aroma!

-Revani (pr.
-Reh-vah-KNEE) sometimes also written as ravani, is a light semolina sponge cake made with olive oil and Greek yoghurt, decorated with almonds and bathed in syrup.
+Greek Revani (pr.
+Reh-vah-KNEE) sometimes also written as ravani, is a light semolina sponge cake made with either butter or olive oil and Greek yoghurt, decorated with blanched almonds or coconut and bathed in syrup.

 A few weeks ago when I made Bergamot fruit preserve, I decided to make more syrup than needed as I love using it in other recipes.